Borden County Independent School District

 Borden County Independent School District is a public school district based in the community of Gail, Texas, United States.
 The district serves all of Borden County with the exception of a small southwestern portion, which is served by the Sands Consolidated Independent School District.
 A small portion of Howard County lies within the district.

 Finances

 As of the 2010-2011 school year, the appraised valuation of property in the district was $849,037,000.
 The maintenance tax rate was $0.104 and the bond tax rate was $0.028 per $100 of appraised valuation.

 Academic achievement

 In 2011, the school district was rated "exemplary" by the Texas Education Agency.
 Five percent of districts in Texas in 2011 received the same rating.
 No state accountability ratings will be given to districts in 2012.
-A school district in Texas can receive one of four possible rankings from the Texas Education Agency: Exemplary (the highest possible ranking), Recognized, Academically Acceptable, and Academically Unacceptable (the lowest possible ranking).